chrysapz/Multi-Turn-Dialogue-Reasoning/readme.md

 To enhance reasoning, datasets like MuTual emphasize complex reasoning challenges.
 Our approach incorporates generative models like Llama 2 to create synthetic labels, with the aim of evaluating their impact on dialogue system performance.

+**Environment**

+To create the environment run: conda env create -f dl4nlp.yml

 **Data**

-To obtain the data, execute git clone https://github.com/Nealcly/MuTual and place the data folder in the current directory.
+To obtain the data, execute: git clone https://github.com/Nealcly/MuTual and place the data folder in the current directory.

-**Results**
+**Reported Results**

-To print directly the results of the 2 tables, run python -u error_analysis.py
+To directly print the reported results of the two tables, execute the following command: python -u error_analysis.py

 **RoBERTa Experiments**